gatsbyjs/gatsby/packages/gatsby-plugin-netlify/README.md

 Automatically generates a `_headers` file and a `_redirects` file at the root of the public folder to configure [HTTP headers](https://www.netlify.com/docs/headers-and-basic-auth/) and [redirects](https://www.netlify.com/docs/redirects/) on Netlify.

 By default, the plugin will add some basic security headers.
-You can easily add or replace headers through the plugin config.
+You can add or replace headers through the plugin config.

 ## Install